-Admission to Universities or Conservatoires of Music; careers in performing; teaching; music management; publishing; studio/live work; composing for film and television.

-Universities look favourably on students who have committed to the disciplines of regular practice, extracurricular involvement and the regimen of self-reflection and improvement; transferable skills which demonstrate positive attributes for further study in any course.
+Previous students have gone on to study for careers in music; engineering; computer sciences, teaching, performing; music management; entertainment law; publishing; studio/live work; composing for film and television.
+Universities look favourably on students who have committed to the disciplines of regular practice, extra-curricular involvement and the routine of self-reflection and improvement; transferable skills which demonstrate positive attributes for further study in any course.

-All A Level Music students are expected to attend an extra-curricular ensemble which supports their main instrument, as well as attending one of the choirs for the development of aural skills.
+All A Level Music students are expected to attend an extracurricular ensemble which supports their main instrument, as well as attending one of the choirs for the development of aural skills.
 The cost of lessons on the candidate's chosen first instrument are covered by the school, where lessons are taken within school.

 Unit 1: Performance (30%) Recital - 8 minutes (min.)
-What will I study?Unit 2: Composition (30%)Unit 3: Listening & Appraising (40%)Composition 1: Free BriefExamination: 2 hours 10 minutesComposition 2: Technical Brief
+What will I study?
+Unit 2: Composition (30%) Unit Composition 1: Free Brief Composition 2: Technical Brief